How to Find A Main Water Valve for Shut-off in an Emergency

 The exact location of local valves will vary based on the layout of your space and the type of water source you’re working with.
 For example, most toilets have a valve underneath the tank and almost all sinks have one below where the pipe meets the wall.
 But when you’re talking about issues like pipe problems inside a wall, you might not be able to access them directly.
 In that case, if your pipes are leaking inside the wall and you can’t locate or operate your main water valve, call a plumber as soon as possible.

-What is a Water Shutoff Tag and Why Is It Helpful?
+What is a Water Shutoff Tag, and Why Is It Helpful?

-A water shutoff tag is essentially a luggage tag that goes on your main water line to indicate its location.
+A water shutoff tag is a tag that goes on your main water line to indicate its location.
 This allows you to find the line, even if you aren’t 100% where it’s located.
 This is helpful for several reasons:

 - Not everyone has seen a water main valve before, especially younger people.
 With a tag, you don’t have to describe the physical appearance of a pipe system and can instead describe the size and color of the tag.

 - These tags can contribute to emergency preparedness by making everyone in the household or business aware of where the main water valve is in advance.
-It’s much easier to remember to search for a bright yellow tag than a series of pipes.
+It’s much easier to remember to search for a tag than a series of pipes.

-In the event of an emergency, most people’s instinct is for panic to set in and it can be difficult to concentrate on one thing.
+In the event of an emergency, most people’s instinct is for panic to set in, and it can be difficult to concentrate on one thing.
 Preparing in advance gives you one less thing to worry about in the event of a flood, burst pipe, or other disaster.

 Take some time to identify the water main valve with a tag and let others in your building know how to find it and turn it off in case of an emergency.
-In some cases, just this step alone can save you thousands of dollars in repair bills, mold removal, and other costs thanks to some quick thinking.
+In some cases, just this step alone can save you thousands of dollars in repair bills, mold removal, and other costs, thanks to some quick thinking.